Susan Curtiss: Specific Language Impairment (SLI)

 In 1989, Curtiss published a study titled Familial Aggregation in Specific Language Impairment, in which she examined the concurrence of language impairments within family units.
 Specific Language Impairment (SLI) is a language impairment in which a child’s language develops atypically, but their difficulties cannot be attributed to factors such as autism or slow development.
-Curtiss’ study aimed to determine if there was a probable genetic factor involved in SLI.
+Curtiss's study aimed to determine if there was a probable genetic factor involved in SLI.
 The researchers collected data from 76 SLI children, as well as 54 control children who were matched for age, ethnicity, and IQ.
 Data was also collected from the family of each child.
 Researchers found that the parents of SLI children were significantly more likely to report having had language impairments of their own than the parents of normal children.
 The siblings of impaired children were also more likely to have language impairments than the siblings of normal children.
 Furthermore, for families that had two language impaired parents, siblings were 52.6% more likely to have language impairments.
 In families where only one parent had a language impairment, the rate of sibling impairment was 31.6%.
 Families in which neither parent was language impaired showed a 25% rate of siblings being language impaired.
 Indeed, this study showed that SLI children are far more likely to have parents or siblings that are language impaired than normal children.
 The researchers observed that “most families reported either several [SLI] cases in the same family or no [SLI] cases at all.”